ymgyt/syndicationd/README.md

 ## Project Goals

-* **A terminal-first, self-hosted feed service**.
-Create a simple, self-hosted feed service for terminal users that does not involve curation, recommendations, or user behavior analysis.
+* **A terminal-first, self-hostable feed service**.
+Create a simple, self-hostable feed service for terminal users that does not involve curation, recommendations, or user behavior analysis.

 * **Longevity**.
 Maintain this project for as long as possible, with a minimu maintenance period of at lease 5 yeas.